Laugharne/solana_rareskills/04 - Accounts and Storage in Solana/33 - Cross Program Invocation in Anchor.md

 Cross Program Invocation (CPI) is Solana’s terminology for a program calling the public function of another program.

-We’ve already done CPI before when we sent a [transfer SOL transaction to the system program](https://www.rareskills.io/post/anchor-transfer-sol).
+We’ve already done CPI before when we sent a [**transfer SOL transaction to the system program (day #23)**](https://www.rareskills.io/post/anchor-transfer-sol).
 Here is the relevant snippet by way of reminder:

 ```rust
 pub fn send_sol(ctx: Context<SendSol>, amount: u64) -> Result<()> {